chlehdwon/RDB2G-Bench/docs/source/030/random_search.rst

 Random Search
 =============

-This module implements random search baseline for neural architecture search.
+This module implements random search baseline for RDB-to-Graph modeling search.
-Random search provides a simple yet effective baseline by uniformly sampling architectures from the search space without any heuristic guidance, serving as an important comparison point for evaluating more sophisticated optimization algorithms.
+Random search provides a simple yet effective baseline by uniformly sampling graph models from the search space without any heuristic guidance, serving as an important comparison point for evaluating more sophisticated optimization algorithms.